-Regional Accounting (MAC) - Used to account for costs associated with the implementation and support of the Multi-Partnership Accounting and Contracting (MAC) plan.
+Regional Accounting (MAC) - Costs associated with the implementation and support of the Multi-Partnership Accounting and Contracting (MAC) plan.
 Costs include personnel, telecommunications systems, software, equipment, and supplies related to the support for the MAC sites.

-Shape NC - Privately funded program to improve the health of young children, ages birth to five and child care workers through a comprehensive statewide strategy of comprehensive coordinated early childhood obesity prevention outreach, and technical assistance that will address change at the individual, programmatic, environmental and policy levels.
+Shape NC Phase II - Privately funded program to improve the health of young children, ages birth to five, and child care workers through a comprehensive statewide strategy of comprehensive coordinated early childhood obesity prevention outreach, and technical assistance that will address change at the individual, programmatic, environmental, and policy levels.